gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-1.0-specification.md

 This value must contain an array with zero or more elements.
 Each element must be an object with the following values:

 - `name`: The name of the file.
 A string.
-This will be used to calculate the name of the file in the cache.
+This will be used to calculate the identity of the file in the cache, which means it must be unique across variants for different files.
 - `url`: The location of the file.
 A string.
 In version 1.0, this must be a path relative to the module.
 - `size`: The size of the file in bytes.
 A number.
 - `sha1`: The SHA1 hash of the file content.
 A hex string.